BeatLink/trilium-scripts/Reschedule/README.md

 # Recurrence

-Script to move the current task's due date ahead by one dasy
+Script to move the current task's due date ahead by one day

 ## To Use
 1. Create a JS Frontend script and copy the contents of [reschedule.js](./reschedule.js).